QiyaoLiu/springboot-procurement-management/README.md

 - CRUD Operations: Complete CRUD operations for managing suppliers and purchasing orders (Create, Read, Update, Delete).
 - Dashboard Insights: Provides insights into monthly activities related to suppliers and orders.
+- Pagination and Filtering: Implement pagination, filtering, and sorting for endpoints that return lists of suppliers or orders to handle large datasets efficiently.
 - RESTful API Integration: Utilizes RESTful APIs to communicate with the frondend server for seamless data retrieval and management.
 - Detailed Logging: Utilize SLF4J for detailed logging
-- Pagination and Filtering: Implement pagination, filtering, and sorting for endpoints that return lists of suppliers or orders to handle large datasets efficiently.
 - Clear Separation of Layers: The project follows a structured architecture with distinct layers:
-  **Controller**: Handles incoming requests and delegates processing to the service layer.
+  <br>**Controller**: Handles incoming requests and delegates processing to the service layer.
-  **Service**: Implements business logic and interacts with the data access layer (mapper).
+  <br>**Service**: Implements business logic and interacts with the data access layer (mapper).
-  **Mapper**: Maps database entities to Java objects (POJOs) and vice versa.
+  <br>**Mapper**: Maps database entities to Java objects (POJOs) and vice versa.
-  **POJOs**: Plain old Java objects representing entities and data transfer objects (DTOs).
+  <br> **POJOs**: Plain old Java objects representing entities and data transfer objects (DTOs).

 - Login Verification:
-  **Interceptor**: Implemented interceptors to manage authentication and authorization for API requests.
+  <br>**Interceptor**: Implemented interceptors to manage authentication and authorization for API requests.
-  **Token-based Authentication**: Utilized JWT tokens to securely authenticate users during login and maintain session state.
+  <br>**Token-based Authentication**: Utilized JWT tokens to securely authenticate users during login and maintain session state.

 ## Technology Stack